 In the last ten years, five books have been published in connection with NRM events, the first being Mallard75, when the six remaining Gresley Class A4 locomotives were brought together for the ‘Great Gathering’.
 Bulleid’s pacifics were the subject of a book commemorating the exhibition of part of Churchill’s funeral train in 2015.
 Another very successful book was published for sales on Flying Scotsman-hauled excursions following its return to mainline running condition, followed by Trains Of Hope telling the story of Ambulance Trains.
 This supported the NRM’s Ambulance Coach exhibit and also the 100th anniversary of the end of the Great War.
 The latest FNRM book tells the story of Stephenson’s Rocket and celebrated the move of the original Rocket from London’s Science Museum to York.

-All of these books are written and published by FNRM members, the only costs being for printing.
+All of these books are written and published by Friends of the NRM (FNRM) members, the only costs being for printing.
 The entire profits go into FNRM Enterprises accounts which are transferred from time to time into the FNRM Charity account for supporting more NRM projects.